 - Some sites use an external student selection process which differs from the internal selection process. - The timing of external selection offers varies as they are determined by our clinical partners.
-Typically, in the Fall semester, multiple clinical partners offer opportunities that students may apply for within the Clinical Administration D2L assignments boxes for the upcoming Summer clinical experiences. - External selection processes include sites with a designated representative or process that directly selects students to participate in site experiences within their facilities. - Each site has its determined separate selection process, e.g., online application, essay, resume, and interview. - Once selected by a clinical partner, students are obligated and directly assigned by the DCE. - If an external selection partner cancels a student's placement offer after a student is assigned, the DCE coordinates with the student outside of the external and internal selection processes to determine and assign them directly to a site that meets their academic needs. - Note: Clinical sites have the right to determine what level of student and for which clinical experience they will host.
-For example: - Some sites limit access to 2nd (AHPT 870) and 3rd (AHPT 890) clinical experiences due to required foundational knowledge provided in neuro, cardiorespiratory, advanced ortho, pediatrics, or comprehensive patient care courses.
+Typically, in the Fall semester, multiple clinical partners offer opportunities that students may apply for within the Clinical Administration D2L assignments boxes for the upcoming Summer clinical experiences. - External selection processes include sites with a designated representative or process that directly selects students to participate in site experiences within their facilities. - o Each site has its own selection process, e.g., online application, essay, resume, interview. - o Once selected by a clinical partner, students are obligated and directly assigned by the DCE. - o If an external selection partner cancels, the DCE coordinates with the student outside of the external and internal selection processes to determine and assign directly to a site that meets